NMSCD/LangFileGenerator/README.md

 ## Summary

 This script can generate combined and simplified language files for No Man's Sky.

+Resulting files can be seen in the [language archive](https://github.com/NMSCD/de-en-lang-archive)

 ## How to use